oromedialab/zf2-lazy-form/README.md

-Lazy Form for Zend Framework 2 - Fall in love with Zend Form.
+Fall in love with Zend Form.
 Again!
 =============
 Developed and Maintained by Ibrahim Azhar Armar